carlovalenti/TRiP/README.md

 # TRiP — TRansformer in Progress

-A few-files, all-in-one C engine for Transformer AI models: inference, training, tokenizer creation, chat, and vision.
+A few-file, all-in-one C engine for Transformer AI models: inference, training, tokenizer creation, chat, and vision.

-Built from scratch over 18 months (from March 2024 to August 2025) during my lunch breaks and weekend nights, TRiP exists just because I wanted to truly understand the transformer internals - from the matrix multiplications up.
+Built from scratch over 18 months (March 2024 to August 2025) during my lunch breaks and weekend nights, TRiP exists just because I wanted to truly understand the transformer internals, from the matrix multiplications up.
+About 15000 lines, structured to be read.

-TRiP's purpose is purely educational, for me and for anyone willing to learn about transformers.
 It supports Gemma 1, Llama 2, PaliGemma, and GPT-2, with full inference and training.
+TRiP's purpose is purely educational - for me, and for anyone willing to learn about transformers.
 It does not aim to track the latest model releases, and is not trying to compete with llama.cpp.

-NOTE: since people are asking: here's what's AI-generated in the code:
+TRiP also helped produce the analysis behind my paper "Confidently Wrong: Failure of Mixture of Inputs in Low-Entropy Regimes" (DOI: 10.5281/zenodo.20822173).

+In the spirit of full transparency, here's the small portion that is AI-generated (everything else is hand-coded):

-- the json parser (with some fix)
+- the json parser (with some fixes)
 - the safetensors checkpoint save function
 - the whole jpeg-X11 management functions (I had no interest in developing them)
-- the final file split (I initially wrote everything as main.c :D )
+- the final file split (I initially wrote everything as main.c :D)
-- some revisions of the comments before I made the commit
+- some revisions of the comments before committing
 - this readme, for the most part :D

-That's all, I think; the rest, it's all hand-coded by me.
-And it would had no sense otherwise, since the whole point in doing this was: to achieve the closest to a full-stack understanding of the transformer internals.
+That's all, I think.
+The rest is hand-coded by me - and it would have made no sense otherwise, since the whole point of doing this was to get as close as possible to a full-stack understanding of the transformer internals.

 ## How to contact me